placepay/place-php/README.md

-# RentShare PHP Library
+# Place PHP Library

-A php library for interfacing with the RentShare API
+A php library for interfacing with the Place API

 ## Installation